SatcomRadio/Hybrid_Couplers/README.md

 - [Soldered wires version](./GERBER-RfPowerRf.zip)

 Can handle 200W.
-There's few information about this coupler but it's usually sold with a 50 ohm resistance for free.
+Probably an old model made by "Florida RF Labs" There's no information about this coupler but it's usually sold with a 50 ohm resistance for free.

 <img src="./img/RfPower_RF.png" alt="rfpower" width="500"/>

 ### BOM:

 ```
-1x RF Power coupler (aliexpress.com/item/32886665884.html?)
+1x RF Power coupler (aliexpress.com/item/32886665884.html)

 This resistance is often given for free when you buy the coupler:
 1x RF 32-7001 50 ohm RF load (aliexpress.com/i/1005006266356008.html)